yerfor/Real3DPortrait/README.md

     <br>
 </p>

+## 🔥 Update
+- \[2024.07.02\] We release the training code of the whole system, including audio-to-motion model, image-to-plane model, secc2plane model, and the secc2plane_torso model, please refer to `docs/train_models`.
+We also release the code to preprocess and binarize the dataset, please refer to `docs/process_data`.
+Thanks for your patience!

 ## You may also interested in
 - We release the code of GeneFace++, ([https://github.com/yerfor/GeneFacePlusPlus](https://github.com/yerfor/GeneFacePlusPlus)), a NeRF-based person-specific talking face system, which aims at producing high-quality talking face videos with extreme idenetity-similarity of the target person.